micka-coder/talmedia/tanakh/leviticus/tanakh-leviticus-chapter-22-rashi_en.md

 <b>Which they sanctify for Me,</b> [this redundancy comes] to include the holy offerings of the <i>kohanim</i> themselves.

 ### passuk 3
 <b>Any person who shall draw near.</b> This [expression of] “drawing near” refers to eating, and so we have found that the prohibition of eating holy flesh while [in a state of ritual] uncleanness is expressed by [a word implying] “touching”: “Anything holy she shall not touch” — which is a prohibition for one who eats [the flesh], and our Rabbis derived it <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>from a <i>gezeroh shovoh</i>.
-And it is impossible to say that he is liable for touching, since <i>koreis</i> is mentioned regarding eating in [the <i>Sidroh</i>] of <i>Tzav es Aharon:</i> Two <i>kerisos</i> are [mentioned] next to one another, and if he is liable for touching, it would not have been necessary to make him liable for eating± so is it expounded in Toras Kohanim: Is then a <i>kohein</i> who [merely] touches [sacrificial flesh when he is unclean] liable [to <i>koreis</i>]?
+And it is impossible to say that he is liable for touching, since <i>koreis</i> is mentioned regarding eating in [the <i>Sidroh</i>] of <i>Tzav es Aharon:</i> Two <i>kerisos</i> are [mentioned] next to one another, and if he is liable for touching, it would not have been necessary to make him liable for eating± so is it expounded in Toras Kohanim: Is then a <i>Kohen</i> who [merely] touches [sacrificial flesh when he is unclean] liable [to <i>koreis</i>]?
 If so, why does the verse say: “who draws near” [rather than “who eats”]?
 [It is said in order to teach that] once it is fit to be offered [= brought near], they [= those who eat it] are not liable for uncleanness <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>unless that which makes it permissible is offered. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>And if you say: Why are three <i>kerisos</i> regarding impurity of <i>kohanim</i>?
 [They] were already expounded in Maseches Shevu’os: One is [to teach] a general rule [regarding all sacrifices], one [teaches the rule regarding] a particular case, etc. [and one to teach regarding a sliding-scale sacrifice, which is recorded only to prescribe atonement for the uncleanness of the Temple and its holy food].
 <b>While his impurity is on him —</b> and the impurity of a <i>human being</i> is on him.
-Perhaps the verse speaks of the impurity of flesh — “and the impurity of the [sacrificial] flesh is on it”? — And regarding a clean [<i>kohein</i>] who ate unclean [flesh], does scripture speak?
+Perhaps the verse speaks of the impurity of flesh — “and the impurity of the [sacrificial] flesh is on it”? — And regarding a clean [<i>Kohen</i>] who ate unclean [flesh], does scripture speak?
 [No.] You are forced to learn from what is implied in it.
 Of one whose impurity <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>passes away from him, does the verse speak.
 And this refers to a <i>human being</i> whose purification is by immersion.
 <b>Shall be cut off.</b> Perhaps [he shall be uprooted] from this side [of the world] to the [other] side [of the world]?
 [Perhaps] he will be cut off [= exiled] from his [native] place and be settled in another place?
-The verse says: <b>“I am Adonoy” —</b> [he will be cut off] from wherever I am.
+The verse says: <b>“I am Hachem” —</b> [he will be cut off] from wherever I am.

 ### passuk 4
 <b>Anything defiled by the dead,</b> [referring] to one who becomes [ritually] impure by [contact] with the dead.